Appleby Frodingham CC

 2020 captain: Josh Varley

 Founded in 1881, Sheffield Collegiate have played at Abbeydale Park since 1921.
-Between 1990 and 2005 they won the Yorkshire League seven times and the Yorkshire League KO cup five times; whilst their proudest moment was beating Eastbourne in the National Knock-Out Cup final in 2000.
+Between 1990 and 2005 they won the old Yorkshire League seven times and the Yorkshire League KO cup five times.
+Their proudest moment was beating Eastbourne in the National Knock-Out Cup final in 2000.
 The club have nurtured some of the biggest names in English cricket in Michael Vaughan, Richard Kettlebrough and Joe Root.

-As founder members of the YSPL, Sheffield Collegiate have won the League t20 competition three times and are the current champions.
-In the league, they have finished runners-up to Wakefield Thornes in the last two seasons.
+As founder members of the YSPL, Sheffield Collegiate have won the League t20 competition three times and are the current champions, also reaching the 2019 national finals..
+Their best finish in the YSPL has been as runners-up to Wakefield Thornes in 2017 and 2018.

 Abbeydale Park Sports Club